DenzelBraithwaite/Vault-of-Knowledge/php.md

 echo "Hello Planet";
 ?>

 /* These are also acceptable, but less reliable.
+Depends on server configuration.
 <? ?>
 <?= ?>
 <% %>